Understanding the Central Gateway Control Unit in a Mercedes-Benz Vehicle

 Conclusion

 It must be replaced if the Mercedes-Benz gateway module has failed and doesn’t communicate with other ECUs.
-Cleaning a Central Gateway Module terminal can be attempted but rarely successful.
+Cleaning a central gateway module terminal can be attempted but is rarely successful.

 A new CGW module can be purchased at the dealer or online.
 You must get the CGW module coded properly with Star Diagnostic Scanner.
-The Star diagnostic scanner will need to have a subscription to complete online coding.
+The Star diagnostic scanner must have a subscription to complete online coding.

 If you replace the bad CGW with a new one, you will have systems that will not work because they are not coded in the CGW module.
 CGW/ZGW Gateway control module stores vehicle service history, VIN, and car mileage.
 You must code the original miles and VIN in the new ZGW module by cloning the information from your old Mercedes ZGW control module.
 If the ZGW data cannot be read, manual coding can be performed by the dealer or a Mercedes mechanic.